Best practices, security considerations, and default operations

 This behavior is equivalent to configuring the Citrix policy setting Printer properties retention with the Held in profile only if not saved on client option.

-The system uses the Windows version of the printer driver if it is available on the Server OS machine.
+In VDAs earlier than 7.16, the system uses the Windows version of the printer driver if it is available on the Multi-session OS machine.
 If the printer driver is not available, the system attempts to install the driver from the Windows operating system.
 If the driver is not available in Windows, it uses a Citrix Universal print driver.

 If you are unsure about what the shipping defaults are for printing, display them by creating a new policy and setting all printing policy rules to Enabled.
 The option that appears is the default.